Magento 2: Models, Resource Models and Collections in 2026

 • Provides an interface for filtering and sorting entities of a specific kind.

 The Magento ORM is used by the Repository implementations that are part of the Magento 2 service contracts.
 This is an important variation from Magento 1, as a module should no longer rely on other modules using a specific ORM, and instead of it use only the entity repositories.
-The service contracts will be covered in more details in the second part of the article.
+The service contracts will be covered in more detail in the second part of the article.

 Please check the second part of the article: Database in Magento 2: Service Contracts